-- (2) 1An examination (Section 6 (2)) shall have been passed if it has received at least the grade 'ausreichend' (sufficient).
+(2) 1An examination (Section 6 (2)) shall have been passed if it has received at least the grade 'ausreichend' (sufficient).
 2For ungraded course achievements (Section 6 (3)(4)) the result shall be either 'bestanden' (pass) or 'nicht bestanden' (fail).
 3Except when otherwise stipulated in sentence 8, a module examination shall have been passed when all partial achievements (Section 6 (2)(3)) have been passed.
 4If an examination has several examiners or consists of several partial achievements within the meaning of Section 6 (2)(3), the total grade is calculated from the arithmetic average of the individual grades, weighted if applicable according to Appendix 2, 3 or 5; the grading system described in (1) shall not be used.
 5Two decimal places shall count towards the grade; further decimal places shall be omitted without being rounded.
 6If there is only one graded examination in a module, this grade shall be the grade for the module.
-1If a graded examination is not held, the result for the module is either 'bestanden' (pass) or 'nicht bestanden' (fail).
-3The Appendices may stipulate compensatory measures for failed partial examinations. - (3) 1Multiple choice examinations shall be evaluated as follows: 2Students who answer the required minimum of examination questions correctly or attain the minimum number of attainable points according to Section 17 (4)(1) shall receive the grade: - 1.0 ('sehr gut'/very good) if at least 75 percent of the remaining questions were answered correctly or remaining points were achieved, - 2.0 ('gut'/good) if at least 50 percent but less than 75 percent of the remaining questions were answered correctly or remaining points were achieved, - 3.0 ('befriedigend'/satisfactory) if at least 25 percent but less than 50 percent of the remaining questions were answered correctly or remaining points were achieved, - 4.0 ('ausreichend'/sufficient) if zero or less than 25 percent of the remaining questions were answered correctly or remaining points were achieved. - 3The grades can be increased or decreased by increments of 0.3 according to the percentage; the grades 0.7 and 4.3 shall not be awarded.
-4Students who do not achieve the required minimum shall receive the grade 5.0.
-5Sentence 3 notwithstanding, the grades 4.3 and 4.7 may be awarded in cases in which examinations according to Section 17 (5) partly take the form of a multiple choice examination.
+7If a graded examination is not held, the result for the module is either 'bestanden' (pass) or 'nicht bestanden' (fail).
+8The appendices may stipulate compensatory measures for failed partial examinations.

+(3) 1Multiple-choice examinations shall be evaluated as follows: 2Students who answer the required minimum of examination questions correctly or attain the minimum number of attainable points according to Section 17 (4)(1) shall receive the grade:

+1.0 ('sehr gut'/very good) if at least 75 percent of the remaining questions were answered correctly or remaining points were achieved,

+2.0 ('gut'/good) if at least 50 percent but less than 75 percent of the remaining questions were answered correctly or remaining points were achieved,

+3.0 ('befriedigend'/satisfactory) if at least 25 percent but less than 50 percent of the remaining questions were answered correctly or remaining points were achieved, achieve the required minimum shall receive the grade 5.0.
+5Sentence 3 notwithstanding, the grades 4.3 and 4.7 may be awarded in cases in which examinations according to Section 17 (5) partly take the form of a multiple-choice examination.